schoolofdevops/ultimate-kubernetes-bootcamp/chapters/deploying_pods.md

 #### Common Configurations

-Througout this tutorial, we would be deploying differnt components of  example voting application.
+Throughout this tutorial, we would be deploying different components of  example voting application.
 Lets assume we are deploying it in a **dev** environment.
 Lets create the common specs for this app with the AKMS schema discussed above.

 file: common.yml